osg-htc/virtual-school-pilot-2020/docs/materials/sw/part2-ex2-prepackaged.md

 Background
 ----------

-Some software cannot be compiled into a single executable, whether you compile it yourself (as in [Software Exercise 3a](/materials/day2/part3-ex1-compiling)) or download it already compiled (as in [Software Exercise 1](/materials/day2/part3-ex2-precompiled)).
-In this case, it is necessary to download or create a portable copy of the software and then use a wrapper script (as in [this exercise](/materials/day2/part3-ex3-wrapper)) to "install" the software on a per job basis.
+Some software cannot be compiled into a single executable, whether you compile it yourself (as in [Software Exercise 2.1](/materials/sw/part2-ex1-compiling)) or download it already compiled (as in [Software Exercise 1.1](/materials/sw/part1-ex1-download)).
+In this case, it is necessary to download or create a portable copy of the software and then use a wrapper script (as in [this exercise](/materials/sw/part1-ex2-wrapper)) to "install" or run the software on a per job basis.
 This script can either install the software from the source code, or (as in this exercise), unpack a portable software package that you've pre-built yourself.

 Our Software Example
 --------------------